Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Culling Performance.md

 If you encounter issues with this in a project that you can share, please share it!
 There are two potential improvements to this problem (evaluation pipelining and distance culling of `ChunkWorldRenderBounds`).
 But these require testing.

+## Batch Optimization

+Batch optimization allows more entities to be packed into a single instanced draw call.
+Here are many properties that define a unique draw call:

+-   BatchID
+-   Culling splits (shadows)
+-   Mesh LOD level
+-   Submesh
+-   Mesh
+-   Material
+-   Triangle winding (negative transform scaling)
+-   Motion vector configuration
+-   Whether to use lightmaps
+-   Transparency
+-   LOD Crossfade configuration
+-   Shadow casting configuration
+-   Layer
+-   Rendering layer masks
+-   Rendering priority

+Most notably, the `BatchID` is currently a bit messy.
+It is uniform for any given chunk of entities, but any new chunks created on different frames will end up with different `BatchID`s, even if the entities are technically batch-compatible (this is based on the presence of various material property override components).
+While batch combining is planned for the future, in the meantime you can force entities to “re-batch” by setting the `EntitiesGraphicsChunkInfo` component to default for all entities you want to reset.
+Note that this will cause all rendering ECS data to be reuploaded to the GPU, so it is not always beneficial.

+Kinemation needs to sort through every entity and determine which draw calls it should put the entity into based on all these settings.
+The fewer overall draw calls, the fewer buckets Kinemation will have, and the more cache-efficient this step will be.

+However, for extreme scenes, a potentially large optimization can be made.
+If Kinemation can be promised that all entities in a chunk share the exact same `MaterialMeshInfo`, it can put the entire chunk into the draw calls.
+To promise this, add the `PromiseAllEntitiesInChunkUseSameMaterialMeshInfoTag` component to these entities.
+You will probably want to use your own `ISharedComponentData` to enforce this.
+Currently, chunks containing entities with multiple meshes and materials, Mesh LODs, LOD Crossfades, or negative transform scaling are not supported by this optimization and will fall back to the normal path.
+If you would like to see more scenarios supported by this optimization, please share a project that reproduces the performance problems you are facing.

 ## General Tips for Worker Thread Bottlenecks